Immunity and Pseudorandomness of Context-Free Languages: Motivations and a Quick Overview

-These notions of immunity and simplicity date back to the 1940s, in which they were first conceived by Post \cite{Pos44} for recursively enumerable languages.
+These notions of immunity and simplicity date back to the 1940s, in which they were first conceived by Post \cite{Pos44} for recursively enumerable languages (see, \eg \cite{Rog67}).
 Their resource-bounded analogues were discussed later in the 1970s by Flajolet and Steyaert \cite{FS74}.
 During the 1980s, Ko and Moore \cite{KM81} intensively studied such limited immunity, whereas Homer and Maass \cite{HM83} explored resource-bounded simplicity.
 The bi-immunity notion was introduced in mid-1980s by Balc{\'a}zar and Sch{\"o}ning \cite{BS85}.
 Since then, numerous variants of immunity and simplicity (for instance, strong immunity, almost immunity, balanced immunity, and hyperimmunity) have been proposed and studied extensively (see, \eg \cite{BDG88,YS05} for references therein).

-Despite the past efforts, in a setting of polynomial-time bounded computation, the immunity notion has eluded from our full understandings; for instance, it has been open whether there exists a $\p$-immune set in $\np$ or even an $\np$-simple set since the existence of such a set immediately yields a class separation between $\np$ and $\co\np$.
-While there is a large volume of work on the immunity of polynomial-time complexity classes, there has been little study done on the immunity of context-free languages in the past literature.
-An analysis of $\reg$-immunity inside $\cfl$ could bring into new light a structural difference among various context-free languages.
+Despite the past efforts in a setting of polynomial-time bounded computation, the immunity notion has eluded from our full understandings; for instance, it has been open whether there exists a $\p$-immune set in $\np$ or even an $\np$-simple set since the existence of such a set immediately yields a class separation between $\np$ and $\co\np$.
+Only in relativized worlds, we can prove directly the existence of those immune and simple sets (see, \eg \cite{Bal84,BS85,HM83,Lis99,SB84}).
+While there is a large volume of work on the immunity of polynomial-time complexity classes, there has been little study done on the immunity of the context-free languages since the work of Flajolet and Steyaert.
+We expect that an analysis of $\reg$-immunity inside $\cfl$ would bring into new light a structural difference among various context-free languages.
 For instance, the aforementioned context-free language $L_{eq}$ is $\mathrm{REG}$-immune \cite{FS74}, whereas its accompanied language $Equal$ is not $\mathrm{REG}$-immune.
-The context-freeness provides tremendous advantages of proving immunity and non-immunity over polynomial-time complexity classes.
-Unlike $\np$-simplicity, we can demonstrate that $\mathrm{CFL}$-simple languages actually exist.
+Moreover, we can prove many structural properties with no extra unproven assumptions or even no relativization.
+For instance, unlike the case of $\np$-simplicity, a direct argument demonstrates that $\mathrm{CFL}$-simple languages actually exist.
+As those examples suggest, {\em context-freeness} provides tremendous advantages of proving immunity as well as simplicity over polynomial-time complexity classes.